 About Our Research

 Generation of fat is an important mechanism for the body to store excess energy for future use.
 However, excess accumulation of fat, or deposition of fat in locations other than the adipose tissue, is associated with negative impact on health.
-Non-alcoholic fatty liver disease (NAFLD) is the most common liver disorder in the Western world, estimated to affect at least 30% of Americans, and is becoming a leading cause of liver-related suffering and death.
+Non-alcoholic fatty liver disease (NAFLD) is the most common liver disorder in the Western world, estimated to affect 25- 30% of Americans, and is becoming a leading cause of liver-related suffering and death.
 It is commonly associated with obesity, diabetes, elevated blood lipids and the metabolic syndrome.
 At its core, NAFLD encompasses fat accumulation in the liver in response to excess nutrients, and in some patients also causes liver injury (non-alcoholic steatohepatitis - NASH), which can lead to progression of liver disease.
 Interestingly, different individuals will accumulate different amounts of fat in their liver and not all individuals with NAFLD will also develop the progressive form of NASH.
 The focus of our section is to understand this variability in the response to excess energy by studying mechanisms of fat accumulation in the liver, genetic influences, the natural history and progression to injury.
 Our ultimate goal is to use this knowledge to identify interventions to treat NAFLD in individuals with the disorder and prevent it in those at risk.

-Current ResearchThere are two groups of projects currently active in our section:
+There are two main projects currently active in our section:

 - From genetics to therapies: Through genetic studies we identified several genes that are implicated in the occurrence of NAFLD and its progression.
 We are utilizing molecular biology techniques, animal models and human tissue and blood samples to dissect the mechanism by which these genes affect fat metabolism in the liver, as well as understand their normal physiological role.
 Our ultimate goal is to identify through these studies novel therapeutic targets for NASH.